 - Symptoms of brain damage in a newborn

-- See video below explaining the possibilities of why you baby is crying with an arched back.
+- A video explaining reasons why your baby may be crying with an arched back.

 Anything that causes a baby to experience significant pain or discomfort can trigger arched back crying.
-Here is a list of some potential triggers.
+Your healthcare provider will perform diagnostic testing to determine what is causing your baby pain.
+Below is a list of some potential triggers.
 Keep in mind that the less serious causes are more likely.

-- Colic: colic is a very common problem for many newborn babies.
-Colic is sort of a broad term used to describe gastrointestinal discomforts in infants.
-No one really knows exactly why or how colic occurs, but we do know that it has to do with the fact that infants have immature digestive systems and tend to be overly sensitive.
+- Colic: Colic is a common problem for newborn babies.
+It is a broad term used to describe gastrointestinal discomforts in infants.
+No one really knows exactly why or how colic occurs, but we do know that it has to do with the fact that infants have immature digestive systems that tend to be overly sensitive.
 Individual cases of colic can range from mild to very severe.
-Babies were severe colic can exhibit very intense pain on a regular basis.
+Babies were severe colic can exhibit intense pain on a regular basis.
 Colic usually goes away as the baby develops.
-Colic is the likely cause for any arched back crying.
+Colic is the most likely cause of arched back crying.

-- Infant Acid Reflux: gastroesophageal reflux (commonly called "acid reflux") is a very common problem for newborn babies.
+- Infant Acid Reflux: Gastroesophageal reflux (commonly called "acid reflux") is another common problem for newborn babies.
 Just like acid reflux in adults, infant acid reflux happens when food (for infants breast milk or formula) in the stomach gets pushed back upwards into the throat and esophagus.
-The reflex that pushes the food back up is uncomfortable itself and the refluxed food or milk is mixed with stomach acid so it burns the inside of the throat.
+The reflex that pushes the food back up, involving the lower esophageal sphincter muscles, is uncomfortable itself, and the refluxed food or milk is mixed with stomach acid that burns the inside of the throat.
 In adults, acid reflux is usually just a minor discomfort, not something particularly painful.
-In newborns, however, infant acid reflux can be extremely uncomfortable and even painful.
-So infant acid reflux is a very likely cause of arched back crying.
-Especially when the back arching seems to occur after feeding.
-There is at least one study that suggest chiropractic care can be of help for these babies.
+In newborns, however, acid reflux can be extremely uncomfortable and even painful.
+Infant acid reflux is also a likely cause of arched back crying, especially if the baby cries most often after feeding.
+There is at least one study that suggests chiropractic care can help these babies.

-- Nerve Damage: during a long or difficult vaginal delivery, babies often suffer damage to their delicate nerves.
-The nerves in the baby's shoulder are particularly vulnerable during vaginal delivery.
+- Nerve Damage: During a long or difficult vaginal delivery, babies often suffer damage to their delicate nerves.
+The nerves in babies' shoulders are particularly vulnerable during vaginal delivery.
 When nerve damage during delivery is very significant, it can result in permanent injuries such as Erb's Palsy.
 Minor nerve damage or pinched nerves suffered during vaginal delivery can trigger acute pain along the baby's neck and back.
-This shooting pain can be a potential trigger for back arching and pain crying.
+This shooting pain is a potential trigger of back arching and pain crying.

-- Jaundice/Kernicterus: infant jaundice is a very common condition that most newborns experience to some degree.
+- Jaundice/Kernicterus: Jaundice is a common condition that most newborns experience to some degree.
 It is caused by excess levels of bilirubin (a waste product of red blood cell break down) in the baby's bloodstream.
-Jaundice itself is not painful, however, if not managed jaundice can progress to dangerous levels.
+Jaundice itself is not painful, however, it can become dangerous if not treated.
 Eventually, severe jaundice can lead to kernicterus, a rare type of brain damage caused by excess bilirubin.
-When jaundice starts to progress to this threatening stage baby's reportedly experience intense pain along their spine.
+When jaundice starts to progress to this threatening stage, babies reportedly experience intense pain along their spine.
 If a baby has severe jaundice, arched back crying is often viewed as an early clinical symptom of kernicterus.

-- Cerebral Palsy: cerebral palsy is a movement disorder caused by damage to the developing brain of a baby or fetus.
+- Cerebral Palsy: Cerebral palsy is a movement disorder caused by damage to the developing brain of a baby or fetus.
 The injury impairs the brain's ability to control and coordinate muscle movements in the body through impulse signals.
 There are several different types of cerebral palsy.
-The predominant type of cerebral palsy is spastic CP which is characterized by involuntary muscle contractions and rigidity.
-Back arching in newborn babies is often one of the earliest signs of the involuntary muscle contractions that plague children with spastic CP.
+The predominant type of cerebral palsy is spastic CP, which is characterized by involuntary muscle contractions and rigidity.
+Back arching in newborn babies is one of the earliest signs of the involuntary muscle contractions in children with spastic CP.